judithibanez/radio-simulator/README.md

 Interactive tool to simulate and visualize radio coverage of base stations on a real map, using industry-standard propagation models.

-Built as a portfolio project during a BSc in Telecommunications Systems Engineering (ETSETB – UPC), applying knowledge from an internship at Cellnex Telecom (Connectivity – Technology & Planning).
+Built as a portfolio project during a BSc in Telecommunications Systems Engineering (ETSETB – UPC)

 ---